8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 The only real way to find out how attractive you are is to put yourself, i.e. your business, on a dating website and wait and see…

-But seriously, if you were to write a description about your business, add a photograph and explain your interests and how you’ve helped people, I guess with a few acronyms of your own, like GSOH and so on, only then could you start to see yourself as others see you.
+But seriously, if you were to write a description about your business, add a photograph and explain your interests and how you’ve helped people, I guess with a few acronyms like GSOH and so on, only then could you start to see yourself as others see you.

 This type of exercise is all about attraction.
 How attractive do you think your business is?
-Only the response from others will be the deciding factor, but how often does a business really react to the feedback of other people?
+Only the response from others will be the deciding factor, but how often does a business actually obtain feedback of other people?

 Here’s another way of looking at this dilemma; do you think that forcing someone to look at a profile on a dating app by misleading them is going to work?
 No, of course not.
 Therefore, if forcing people to look at your business doesn’t work then a softer approach is needed.
 That requires transparency and a genuine desire to help, which can only be demonstrated by making valuable content freely available.